Babylon: Assyrian period

 During the rule of the Neo-Assyrian Empire (911–609 BC), Babylonia was under constant Assyrian domination or direct control.
-During the reign of Sennacherib of Assyria, Babylonia was in a constant state of revolt, led by a chieftain named Merodach-Baladan, in alliance with the Elamites, and suppressed only by the complete destruction of the city of Babylon.
-In 689 BC, its walls, temples and palaces were razed, and the rubble was thrown into the Arakhtu, the sea bordering the earlier Babylon on the south.
+During the reign of Sennacherib of Assyria, Babylonia was in a continual state of revolt, led by a chieftain named Marduk-apla-iddina II, in alliance with the Elamites, and suppressed only by the complete destruction of the city of Babylon.
+In 689 BC, its walls, temples, and palaces were razed, and the rubble was thrown into the Arakhtu, the sea bordering the earlier Babylon to the south.
 The destruction of the religious center shocked many, and the subsequent murder of Sennacherib by two of his own sons while praying to the god Nisroch was considered an act of atonement.

-Consequently, his successor, Esarhaddon hastened to rebuild the old city and make it his residence for part of the year.
+Consequently, his successor, Esarhaddon, hastened to rebuild the old city and make it his residence for part of the year.
 After his death, Babylonia was governed by his elder son, the Assyrian prince Shamash-shum-ukin, who eventually started a civil war in 652 BC against his own brother, Ashurbanipal, who ruled in Nineveh.
 Shamash-shum-ukin enlisted the help of other peoples against Assyria, including Elam, Persia, the Chaldeans, and Suteans of southern Mesopotamia, and the Canaanites and Arabs dwelling in the deserts south of Mesopotamia.

-Once again, Babylon was besieged by the Assyrians, starved into surrender and its allies were defeated.
+Once again, Babylon was besieged by the Assyrians, starved into surrender, and its allies were defeated.
 Ashurbanipal celebrated a "service of reconciliation", but did not venture to "take the hands" of Bel.
 An Assyrian governor named Kandalanu was appointed as ruler of the city.
 Ashurbanipal did collect texts from Babylon for inclusion in his extensive library at Ninevah.